Marie Alohalani Brown, Ph.D.

 I was raised in Mākaha on Oʻahu a Kākuhihewa but my ʻŌiwi ancestral roots begin in Hoʻokena at the foot of the Mauna Loa volcano on Hawaiʻi a Keawe.
 I grew up in a very large family (my grandmother had eleven siblings), most of whom embraced our traditional beliefs and belief-related practices.
 I bring these cultural insights to bear upon my study of nā mea Hawaiʻi (things Hawaiian).

-I am a world traveller, having visited over thirty countries, which includes living in Tokyo for four years and Rome for sixteen.
-I speak four languages to varying degrees of fluency (English, Italian, Hawaiian, and French), and I am learning a fifth (Tahitian).
+I am a world traveler, having visited over thirty countries, which includes living in Tokyo for four years and Rome for sixteen.
+I speak four languages to varying degrees of fluency (English, Italian, Hawaiian, and French), and I am learning a fifth (Tahitian) and sixth (German).
 Students in my classes are welcome to write their papers in Hawaiian.
 My thesis, written in Hawaiian for an M.A. in Hawaiian Language, was a treatise on moʻo, a class of Hawaiian reptilian water deities who once held substantial roles in nearly every sector of Hawaiian society, and whom many ʻŌiwi continue to honor.
-My thesis has been described as the largest compilation of traditional and current information regarding these deities.
-My dissertation was framed as a life-writing project, which chronicled the life and contributions of John Papa ʻĪʻī, a significant figure in nineteenth-century Hawaiʻi.
+My thesis is the largest compilation of traditional and current information regarding these deities.
+My dissertation was a life-writing project, which chronicled the life and contributions of John Papa ʻĪʻī, a significant figure in nineteenth-century Hawaiʻi.
 My first book, Facing the Spears of Change: The Life and Legacy of John Papa ʻĪʻī, published in May 2016, is based on my dissertation.